Why personal agency matters more than personal data

-It is also a simple fact that that none of us will get privacy, or have our personhood fully respected, if we are always second parties clicking “agree” to coercive terms proffered by websites.
+It is also a simple fact that none of us will get privacy, or have our personhood fully respected if we are always second parties clicking “agree” to coercive terms proffered by websites.

 It also doesn’t matter how well-meaning and GDPR-compliant those businesses are.
 Operating as second parties is a design flaw for each of us in every “agreement” we “accept.”
 And we’ll correct that, starting with the digital equivalents of clothing and shelter.